julienpontabry/fstg_toolkit/README.md

 ### Simulate Correlations

-To simulate a timeseries of correlation matrices from a spatio-temporal graph, stored in the file `my_graph.zip`, and with a correlation threshold of 0.5, use the command:
+To simulate a timeseries of correlation matrices from a spatio-temporal graph stored in `my_graph.zip` with a correlation threshold of 0.5, use the command:

 ```sh
 python -m fmri_st_graph simulate -o correlations.npz correlations my_graph.zip -t 0.5
 ```

-The output timeseries matrices will be saved in numpy-compatible format.
-To set the output path, use the option `-o` of the simulation command.
+The output timeseries matrices will be saved in a numpy-compatible format.
+Use the `-o` option to set the output path.

 ## License